turingschool/curriculum/source/projects/blogger.markdown

 There's that huge comment there that explains it: the `require_tree .` line automatically loads all of the stylesheets in the current directory, and includes them in `application.css`.
 Fun!
 This feature is called the `asset pipeline`, and it's pretty new to Rails.
 It's quite powerful.

-Now that you've tried out three plugin libraries (Paperclip, HAML, and SASS), Iteration 4 is complete!
+Now that you've tried out a plugin library (Paperclip), Iteration 4 is complete!

 ## I5: Authentication